 Almost everyone knows about Solfège.
-It teaches one on how to write down composed music, sing harmonies, and pitches.
+It teaches you on how to write down composed music, sing harmonies, and pitches.
 If you took musical lessons when you were a child, then you must be familiar with the Do Re Mi song.

-It is an old song that is very suitable to be used in teaching the new singers /beginners on how to sing and read musical notes.
+It is an old song that is very suitable to be used in teaching the new singers /beginners on how to sing and read musical notes correctly.
 This old song still offers an effective way of teaching singers on how to pitch notes and understand music concepts.